sct016/Tierney_Python_Portfolio/README.md

 # Tierney_Python_Portfolio
-This is my final project for the first python series
+This is my final project for the first python series.
+It is a collection of all that has been learned so far.

 ## Using Jupyter Notebooks 1 and 2